Dicelette/i18n/en/docusaurus-plugin-content-docs/current/config/index.md

 The following commands are restricted by default to members with the `Manage Roles` permission.

-You can view the current server configuration with the `/config display` command.
+You can view the current server configuration with the `/config display` commands :

-:::info
-The following commands work for both text-only dice and dice thrown with slashcommands (whether `/roll` or `/dbd` and `/dbroll`).
+:::usage
+- **`/config display general`**: Display the server's general configuration.
+- **`/config display template`**: Display the template configuration (links, statistics names, excluded or global dice names), if any.
 :::

-Unless otherwise specified, all options are disabled by default.

 ## Change language